 Mandatory Reporting Under State Law

 Children (a person under the age of 18) may be students at the college, or may be engaged in activities sponsored by the college or by third-parties utilizing college facilities.
 In such instances, where an employee has reasonable cause to believe that a child is suffering physical or emotional injury, resulting from among other causes, sexual abuse, the employee and the college may be obligated to comply with the mandatory reporting requirements established at M.G.L.
-Chapter 119, Section 51A-E. In such cases, the employee is directed to immediately report the matter to the college’s Affirmative Action and/or Title IX Coordinator, who, in consultation with other officials, shall contact the Commonwealth’s Department of Children and Families and/or law enforcement.
+Chapter 119, Section 51A-E. In such cases, the employee is directed to immediately report the matter to the college’s Diversity & Title IX Officer who, in consultation with other officials, shall contact the Commonwealth’s Department of Children and Families and/or law enforcement.